CRM Design: 7 Best Practices

 Senior Brand Designer

 So you’re building a CRM, huh.
-You’re willingly entering a saturated market that’s dominated by a few key players.
+You’re willingly entering a saturated CRM software market that’s dominated by a few key players.
 Let us just say that we admire your courage.
 We’re rooting for you!

-Yes, designing a CRM is hard.
+Yes, designing a CRM system is hard.
 But not impossible.
 We’ve helped numerous clients do just that.
 And with great success might we add.
-In that article, we’ll cover seven best practices we’ve uncovered in our experience.
+In this article, we’ll cover seven CRM design best practices we’ve uncovered in our experience.

 Let’s dive right in.